 Anon1: We won’t comment on ministers or political parties. if you have questions related to Anonymous or #opindia, ask.

 Anon2: LOL LOL

 Most common question people will have if this will solve the problem that we face in internet censorship.
-If it does, hey- its all good!
+If it does, hey- it is all good!
 If it doesn’t, one shouldn’t be discouraged as such movement does have certain effects on people.
-However, its very clear what they want to do and what they have to do.
-We as people need to ask ourselves: Would you like to be in the illusion that you’re free or ignore it because it doesn’t affect you- yet?
+However, it is very clear what they want to do and what they have to do.
+We as people need to ask ourselves: Would you like to be under the illusion that you’re free or ignore it because it doesn’t affect you- yet?
 Thanks to anonymous for answering all the questions.